makerdao/community/faqs/vault.md

 User risks can be mitigated by using small test amounts beforehand, and by thoroughly checking which addresses one is interacting with.

-## How would a flash-crash affect the Liquidation of Vaults?
+## How would a flash crash affect the Liquidation of Vaults?

 A flash-crash on a single exchange will not affect the system as each Oracle aggregates prices from many sources and uses a median for reference prices.
 Using a median naturally filters-out broken prices, as a price from an exchange that’s experienced a flash-crash.
 You can read more about the Maker Protocol’s Oracle System in the [Oracle FAQ](oracles.md).